michaelpatrickpurcell/castle-of-magic/README.md

 ## The Ritual Spell
 The game ends when the wizards cast the ritual spell.
 The nature of the ritual spell depends on how each of the arcana are used when it is cast.
-How each arcanum is used depends on the state of the shrines that are attuned to that arcanum.
+How each each of the arcana is used depends on the state of the shrines that are attuned to that arcanum.
-  - If the majority of the shrines in the top row of the tableau are active, the bell is ringing.
+  - If the majority (five or more) of the shrines in the top row of the tableau are active, the bell is ringing.
 Otherwise, the bell is silent.
-  - If the majority of the shrines in the middle row of the tableau are active, the book is open.
+  - If the majority (five or more) of the shrines in the middle row of the tableau are active, the book is open.
 Otherwise, the bell is closed.
-  - If the majority of the shrines in the bottom row of the tableau are active, the candle is lit.
+  - If the majority (five or more) of the shrines in the bottom row of the tableau are active, the candle is lit.
 Otherwise, the candle is unlit.

 ### Outcomes
 There are eight possible outcomes when the ritual spell is cast.
   - The Monster is banished outright.
   - The character who claimed the amulet dominates the Monster.
 If no one claimed the amulet then the Monster is released.
-Then everyone is devoured as the Monster rampages.
+Everyone is devoured as the Monster rampages.
   - The character who claimed the crown dominates the Monster.
 If no one claimed the crown then the Monster is released.
-Then everyone is devoured as the Monster rampages.
+Everyone is devoured as the Monster rampages.
   - The character who claimed the scepter dominates the Monster.
 If no one claimed the scepter then the Monster is released.
-Then everyone is devoured as the Monster rampages.
+Everyone is devoured as the Monster rampages.
   - The character who claimed the amulet is devoured by the Monster.
 Afterwards, the Monster is banished.
   - The character who claimed the crown is devoured by the Monster.
 Afterwards, the Monster is banished.
   - The character who claimed the scepter is devoured by the Monster.
 Afterwards, the Monster is banished.